 To be clear, Olson is not talking about getting into a “Whose problem’s bigger?” contest.
 Life’s not a competition.
-The size of the conflict we take on is relative and personal.
+The size of the conflict each of us takes on is relative and personal.

 “The difficult is what takes a little time; the impossible is what takes a little longer.”Fritjof Nansen

 The only reward worth going after, as the cliché goes, is the happiness of pursuit.
-That way, even if I slip on my mission and the dragon burns me to a crisp, or if the princess turns out to be a toad (she’s not), I won’t regret the effort it took to get there.
+That way, even if the direction you take turns out to be a dead-end, you’ll have had a good time getting there and won’t regret it.

 4. …To Get It

-We don’t get to enjoy some Disney-esque, plot-resolving, climactic scene before the credits roll at the end of our stories.
+You probably won’t get to enjoy some Disney-esque, plot-resolving, climactic scene before the credits roll at the end of your story.

-No thanks.
-I’d rather keep pursuing my mission until the credits cut me off mid-scene.
+Nah.
+Better to keep after an endless and meaningful mission until the credits cut you off mid-scene.

-If we stop thinking so much and patiently and doggedly take action to overcome obstacles in pursuit of our personal missions, we’ll get “it” along the way—whether we want to or not.
+If you stop thinking so much and patiently and doggedly take action [Part 1] to overcome obstacles [Part 2] in pursuit of your purpose [Part 3], you’ll get “it” along the way—whether you want to or not.

 I was inspired to apply the four parts of a story find direction in life by one of my favorite “sledgehammer” books, A Million Miles in a Thousand Years, by Donald Miller.
 Read it for more direction on how to live an extraordinary story.